 The University will protect the privacy of everyone involved in a report to the greatest degree possible under applicable law and University policy.
 Personally identifiable information about the parties involved will be shared only on a need-to-know basis, e.g., to those who are investigating/adjudicating the report or those involved in providing support services.

-If you are requesting supportive measures in your classes, the Title IX & Inclusion office will e-mail your professors and note that the supportive measures are authorized for valid reasons authorized under the CSU Nondiscrimination Policy.
+If you are requesting supportive measures in your classes, the Title IX & Inclusion office will e-mail your professors and note that the interim supportive measures are authorized for valid reasons authorized under the CSU Nondiscrimination Policy.
 We will not share details of your report with your professors.
 For mutual no-contact orders (NCO), only your first and last name is disclosed to the other party.

 Note: If you choose to go forward with filing a Formal Complaint, the details of what happened will be shared with the parties involved in the investigation, which can include Complainants, Respondents, Witnesses (to the extent information is necessary for witnesses to answer questions), potential Hearing Officers, Investigators, etc. Our staff will explain exactly what to expect prior to starting the proceedings.